Update: Due to the popularity of this post, we have written a much more in-depth article about Yin-Yang and Traditional Chinese Medicine.

-The concepts of Yin and Yang serve as the foundation of traditional Chinese medicine (TCM).
-The earliest reference to Yin and Yang is approximately 700 B.C.E. in an ancient text called I Ching, according to the Traditional Chinese Medicine World Foundation.
-Yin and Yan theory — considered the most important in TCM — drives the understanding of health and wellness among practitioners of this ancient system of health care.
+The concepts of Yin and Yang are important intellectual aspects of chinese philosophy and chinese culture and they form the foundation for understanding traditional Chinese medicine (TCM).
+The earliest reference to Yin and Yang is approximately 700 centuries bce in an ancient text called I Ching or the book of changes.
+According to the Traditional Chinese Medicine World Foundation, Yin and Yang theory — considered the most fundamental concept in TCM — drives the understanding of health and wellness among practitioners of this ancient system of health care.
 The theory informs how diagnoses are made, and underpins the physiology, pathology and treatment of illness.
 It is an important part of the study of TCM.

 The qualities of Yin and Yang

-Ancient scholars observed two phases of constant and cyclical change.
+Thousands of years ago, ancient scholars observed two phases of constant cyclical change, and of balance and harmony.
 They described it this way: Yin changes into Yang, and Yang changes back into Yin.
 A few general qualities of Yin and Yang help illustrate the concept.

 Yin: Cool, rest, moist, earth, dark

 Yang: Warm, active, dry, sky, bright